-To take this course you should have an actionable idea or concept that you think is worthy of exploration and more specifically a business plan.
+To take this course you should have an actionable idea or concept that you think is worthy of exploration and more specifically you're strongly considering launching it in the next six to twelve months.
 While assembling a team is not necessary to take this course, students may, at their choosing, work as a unit to construct a business plan.
 If a team based business plan, it is preferable that the size of the group is 2 students.
 In the case of a joint project, there will be consistent monitoring and weighted effort assignments to prevent freeloading and the like.